 Vestibular/Proprioceptive: The SqUoosh Chair provides deep pressure squeeze to help provide spatial boundary definition and it rocks gently for calming!

 Tactile: The Playtivity Sensory Disks offer different textures including fuzzy, squishy and scaly for both visual and touch exploration.

 Olfactory: Our Weighted and Scented Sensory Plush Elephant combines the deep touch pressure of a 2 lb. stuffed animal with a gentle lavender scent.

 Where will the toy be used?

 Children with special needs often benefit from a transition tool to ease the stress/anxiety during car rides, sitting at the pediatrician’s office etc. where larger cumbersome toys or small parts (that could get lost!) are not an option.
 GumFun is a portable fidget that can help with visual sequencing while building fine motor pinch strength.
-Lightweight and fun to use, no one but you has to know that it’s a handy tool to ease transitions!
+Lightweight and fun to use and perfect to use on the go!

 Be sure to visit our Abilitations Special Needs online store to find hundreds of products for kids of all ages.

 More Gift Giving Ideas and Suggestions for Students

 If you’re looking for a special gift or an educational activity for one of the learners in your life, be sure to stop by the holiday shops online.
 The products listed offer great skill-building and educational options to fit students of all ages and that won’t break the budget.